2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 `IsBase64`|Whether the value is base-64 encoded; defaults to "false" if omitted|bool `IsJson`|Whether the value is encoded in JSON; defaults to "false" if omitted|bool

-Result bool will be true on success
+Result bool will be true on success.

 Errors: